tqtezos/stablecoin/docs/specification.md

 ))
 ```

-- Removes minter from the sender's minter list for some specific token type
+- Removes minter from the global minter list for some specific token type
   and sets its minting allowance to 0.
 Once minter is removed it will no
   longer be able to mint or burn tokens.

 - Sender must be master minter.

-- Minter address must present in sender's minter list.

 **setMintingAllowance**